gauravsh0812/CleverMath_LLM/README.md

 ```
 To get image tensors, make sure to set "get_image_tensors" True in config file.

-### Training
-First we need to get the masks and scores.
+To use MaskRCNN, we need to get the masks and scores for all images.
 ```
 python models/create_masks.py
 ```

+### Training
 ```
 python run.py
 ```